User Parameters

 The connected parameter returned can be automatically selected by returning value of 'selected' in the fourth column (1st being the id, 2nd being the visible value for the user and 3rd being the optional optgroup in select/checkbox (null if none)).

 myDBR offers automatic parameters that can be used in reports, defaults and parameter queries.
+These parameters are filled in automatically by myDBR and are not visible to users.

 • inLogin - username